 References

-1. Gillson MD, PhD, Marsden BscPharm, Hormone therapy: more effective and safer, Rocky Mountain Analytical, 2006, 182 pages.
+1. Gillson MD, PhD, Marsden BscPharm, More effective and safer hormonal therapy is possible!, Rocky Mountain Analytical, 2006, 182 pages.

 5. Vanderhaeghe Lorna R. M.S.
 A smart woman’s guide to hormones, Friesens, 2011, 275 pages